-Sarah and her son go shopping at Ikea in the buckle carrier
+Sarah and her son go shopping at Ikea in the buckle carrier she made. |

 Local member Sarah Ann Moxley has been using her crafty skills to make a variety of different carriers for herself.
 She first learned of babywearing through the instagram of a babywearing group in North Carolina and before the birth of her son already had several carriers waiting for him, including a ring sling she had sewed.